betoule/logic_timer/README.md

   not suited to record digital communications on a regular clock.

 + Handling of synchronous events.
-The interrupt handling routine takes about TX μs to complete.
-Simultaneous events will therefore be reported as separated by at least TX μs and ordered by the interrupt priority.
+The interrupt handling routine takes about 5 μs to complete (82 instructions).
+Simultaneous events will therefore be reported as separated by at least 5 μs and ordered by the interrupt priority.
 This sets the worst case scenario for the timing precision.
 For non conflicting events the timing precision is limited by the clock resolution of 500 ns.
+With some work to rewrite the interrupt handling routine in assembler, the dead time could probably be brought down to 2μs.
+If you think it could be useful, feel free to submit an issue.
+For the record, the timestamps is currently attributed 2.1μs after the edge detection.

 + The maximal average frequency of events is limited by the bandwidth of the serial communication.
 The data is send encapsulated in